-1Time after gluten intake; 2The ingestion of 50mg of gluten/day can be detected in urine with a sensitivity of 15% and the ingestion of 500mg gluten/day can be detected with a sensitivity of 90% when analyzing the first urine in the morning[24].
+1Time after gluten intake; 2The ingestion of 50mg of gluten per day can be detected in urine with a sensitivity of 15%, and the ingestion of 500mg gluten per day can be detected with a sensitivity of 90% when analyzing the first urine in the morning[24].
 GIP: Gluten immunogenic peptides; ELISA: Enzyme-linked immunosorbent assay; LFIA: Lateral-flow immunochromatographic assay; PoCT: Point-of-care test.

-Table 2 Demography, clinical and biochemical characteristics and results of the 3-d dietary reports of the complete population according to clinical characterization at enrolment
+Table 2 Demography, clinical and biochemical characteristics and results of the 3-d dietary reports of the complete population according to clinical characterization at enrollment